ToruNiina/website/content/posts/writing-board-game-AI.en.md

 ### Monte Carlo Tree Search

 The accuracy of the approximation of the win rate depends on the quality of the simulation.
-If the players in the simulation make moves that are not chosen very often, the win rate would not be reliable.
+If the players in the simulation make moves that are not actually chosen very often by the real players, the win rate would not be reliable.
 Apparently, a random simulation is not so realistic, especially when playing against humans.

 To perform a more realistic simulation, we need to know which move is more likely to be chosen for each board state.